The challenge of measuring product marketing success is not a new one.

 Figure out the correlation between key adoption metrics (usage of specific product features, NPS, number of active users, or any other metrics you have access to) and rates of retention or increased upsell/cross-sell.

-Then, work with campaign marketers and account managers to lead campaigns focused around improving those metrics to grow install base revenue.
+Then, work with campaign marketers and account managers to lead campaigns focused on improving those metrics to grow to install base revenue.

 Customer upsell/retention enablement

 The notion of measuring and improving competitive win rate shouldn’t begin and end with the new business side of your organization.
 Most account management/customer success teams have a strong focus on retention, upsell, or both, depending on the maturity of the business.

 If you’ve already created competitive enablement for your new business sales team, rework them slightly to tailor them to the competitive use cases of your account management team.
 Then, make sure your renewal and upsell opportunities in your CRM have fields similar to those for new business opportunities so you can continuously measure the impact your competitive enablement has on upsell and retention metrics.